Mold and Gut Health: Watch Out for Harmful Mycotoxins

 It has been estimated that as many as 47% of buildings in the United States have some amount of mold exposure [1].
 Unfortunately, that means there’s a good chance your environment has a bit of mold.

-In this article you will learn about mycotoxins and the possible health effects of mold exposure, including how it may affect your gut.
+In this article, you will learn about mycotoxins and the possible health effects of mold exposure, including how mold and gut health relate to each other.
 Exposure to mold across the lifespan, but especially in the early life period (and even during pregnancy!) may increase your risk of atopic disorders, such as eczema, allergies, and asthma.
 The good news is, a strong gut microbiome can help protect you against the side effects of mold.
 Read on to learn more!

 If mycotoxins are eaten on a piece of moldy food, their first line of attack will be in your gut, before traveling to the rest of your body [9].
 Studies have shown that they can open up passage through your protective gut barrier by reducing the mucus layer and breaking down your epithelium [10], [11], [12] as well as dysregulate the immune system in your gut by throwing off the balance of pro- and anti-inflammatory cytokines [13].
 They may also hurt your gut microbiome.